Plan Engaging Workshops

 When you finish the material in your presentation make sure to sign off and thank everyone for their participation.
-It may be fun to continue hanging out with attendees in the group chat.
-Consider working on other projects together.
+Encourage the presenter to continue hanging out with attendees.
+Have a channel in slack/Discord so hackers can ask follow-up questions about the workshop topic after it ends.